-Examples of Projects and Presentations carried out by Peak Statistics:
+Examples of Projects carried out by Peak Statistics:

 Condition Monitoring of Railway Locomotive Performance Peak Statistics collected data from locomotive units running on an English suburban rail network.
 The plot beneath shows the speed/time plots generated by two locomotive units as they made repeated shuttle journeys over the same stretch of a suburban rail network on the same day.
 It can be seen that the strands for Unit 1 (black) are on average slightly faster than those for Unit 2, and that there is much more consistency in the values of the strands of Unit 1.
 The maintenance team was therefore directed towards Unit 2 as a priority, directed maintenance being a more efficient and cost-effective strategy than looking at each locomotive in turn.